ui.Interface.refresh

 The ui.Interface.refresh() class method forces a synchronization of the abstract user interface tree with the front-end.
 This means that the end user will immediately see the recent form modifications made by the program.

 By default, during an interactive instruction like DIALOG, the AUI tree is refreshed automatically, when the runtime system gets the control back after user code execution.
-Thus, there is no need to call the refresh method in regular code.
+Consequently, there is no need to call the refresh method in regular code.

 Example